Antari-yan/Introduction-Container/README.md

 - It’s popular in enterprise and security-sensitive contexts and integrates tightly with `systemd`.
 - Also uses the concept of `pods` like Kubernetes

-#### Linux Namespaces
-Linux namespaces provide isolation for system resources, meaning a process or a group of processes can operate in its own `namespace`, unaware of other processes using the same resources in different namespaces.
-Namespaces isolate processes, allowing them to have their own view of system resources like process IDs (PIDs), file systems, network interfaces, user IDs, and more.

-Each type of namespace provides isolation for a specific system resource:
-  - PID namespace: Isolates the process IDs, meaning processes in one namespace can't see or affect processes in another namespace.
-  - Mount namespace: Isolates the file system mount points.
-  - Network namespace: Isolates network interfaces, IP addresses, routing tables, etc.
-  - UTS namespace: Isolates hostname and domain name.
-  - IPC namespace: Isolates inter-process communication resources such as shared memory and message queues.
-  - User namespace: Isolates user and group IDs, allowing a process to have different user IDs inside and outside the namespace.
-  - Cgroup namespace: Isolates control group (cgroup) resources, which are used to manage resource allocation (CPU, memory, etc.).

-Namespaces are used to provide isolation for containers.
-Each container is placed in its own namespaces, giving the impression of a separate machine with its own processes, network interfaces, and file system.

 #### Windows and Apple
 Both Windows and Apple have developed their own approaches for container and container runtime.